Aymane-Sabilallah/password-based-lock-for-bike-ignition-key/README.md

-# password-based lock for bike ignition key System using 8051 Microcontroller
+# Password-based Lock for Bike Ignition key System using 8051 Microcontroller

 This project is a simulated hardware security system for bike ignition using a password mechanism implemented via 8051 microcontroller, 4x3 keypad, LCD, and Proteus simulation.